jamainefacey-blip/pain-system-pack-b/README.md

-# Websiste UI
+# Websiste UI + Admin Projects Logic

-UI Scafolld
+WARNING: ALways run git pull before pushing code to sync with the projects.json file otherwise it will be overiddien if local commits are pushed.
 ---

 ## Table of Contents